Zerplin/Haaukins-Writeups/SQL injection.md

 <img src="https://user-images.githubusercontent.com/43621940/190901013-270ca32b-eb5e-4a44-85cd-0cb34e27cbdd.png" width=50% height=50%>

-After a few tries we discover the table "users" and column "password".
+After a few tries we discover the table "users" and column "password" exists.
 In order to actually read the content visually, we use the concatenation operator `||` to concat the result from the SELECT query with the string being posted to the message board.